-The Women of Colour Index Reading Group was set up in October 2016 by artists, Samia Malik, Michelle Williams Gamaker and Rehana Zaman.
-The reading group meets on a monthly basis to discuss work within the Women of Colour Index (WOCI); a unique collection of slides and papers collated by artist Rita Keegan that chart the emergence of Women of Colour artists during 1980’s and 1990’s.
-Reading Group sessions aim to improve the visibility of women of colour artists whilst using material in the archive to generate discussion, thought and practice around current social and political concerns.
+WOCI (Women of Colour Index) Reading Group is currently organised and facilitated by co-founder, director: Samia Malik and co-assistant Alaa Kassim.
+WOCI is a collection of slides and papers collated by artist Rita Keegan Indexing Women of Colour artists during 1980’s and 1990’s.
+Reading Group sessions aim to improve the visibility of women of colour artists whilst using material in the archive to generate discussions, thoughts around practices of: anti racism, anti colonisation and political justice.
 All people of all backgrounds, genders, sexualities, religions and race are welcome.

-The WOCI Reading Group is indebted to and inspired by the work of black women of colour artists and cultural practitioners who precede us, work alongside us and who, through their projects, art works and activities, have been influential to the critical practice and feminist politics of the reading group.
+WOCI Reading Group would like to acknowledge credit to the work of Black and Asian women of colour artists and cultural practitioners who precede us, work alongside us and who, through their projects, art works and activities, have been influential to the critical practice and feminist politics of the reading group.
 Foremost amongst these is Rita Keegan, artist, lecturer and archivist, whose meticulous work compiling fragments and documents that detail the diverse practices of various women of colour artists, makes up the Index.
-We are acutely aware of the significance of the works and practices that are made visible within the archive as well as those that remain hidden – experiences and ideas that have been relegated to the past yet remain viscerally relevant to our present times.
-We hope by engaging these works we are able to activate the archive and locate this work firmly in the current moment.
+We are acutely aware of the significance of the works and practices that are made visible within the archive as well as those that remain hidden – experiences and ideas that have been relegated to the past yet remain relevant to our present times.
+We hope by engaging with these works we are able to activate and improve the visibility of archive and women of colour art histories.

-WOCI is located at The Women’s Art Library (MAKE) is located in the Library’s Special Collections Suite on the ground floor at Goldsmiths University, Rutherford Building, Goldsmiths Library, 8 Lewisham Way, London SE14 6PP.
+WOCI is located at: The Women’s Art Library (MAKE) is located in the Library’s Special Collections Suite on the ground floor at Goldsmiths University, Rutherford Building, Goldsmiths Library, 8 Lewisham Way, London SE14 6PP.

 Facebook: WOCI Reading Group